tjdahlke/openMVG/docs/sphinx/rst/software/SfM/ComputeStructureFromKnownPoses.rst

 openMVG_main_ComputeStructureFromKnownPoses
 ********************************************

-This application compute corresponding features and robustly triangulate them according the geometry of the known camera intrinsics & poses.
+This application computes corresponding features and robustly triangulate them according the geometry of the known camera intrinsics & poses.

 Algorithm of the application